Dynamic Test-Time Augmentation via Differentiable Functions: Experiments

 \section{Experiments}

-In this section, we describe the experimental setup, experimental results comparing DynTTA to other image enhancement methods, and detailed experiments with DynTTA.
-We also show that robustness is significantly improved by using DynTTA to estimate the most effective training-time data augmentation for distribution shift, which is then used for retraining the classification model.
-Some detailed experiments are described in the Appendix.
+This section describes the experimental setup, experimental results comparing DynTTA to other image enhancement methods, and detailed experiments with DynTTA.
+It also shows that robustness is significantly improved by using DynTTA to estimate the effective training-time augmentations for distribution shift, which is then used to retrain the classification model.
+Some experiments are described in more detail in the Appendix.